 This Winnebago Micro Mini is also in California.
 You can sleep 3 comfortably in 19 feet.
 You can see this trailer here on Outdoorsy.

 You can visit Yellowstone National park for less than $100 a day in this Jayco Baja.
-With a dry weight of less than 2,500 pounds, you could easily tow this with a small SUV.
+With a dry weight of fewer than 2,500 pounds, you could easily tow this with a small SUV.
 Check prices for the Jayco Baha.

 - LENGTH: 8 – 16 feet